VATHEN96/VATHEN96.github.io/web3/README.md

 ## Smart Contract Overview

-The GoalZilla smart contract is implemented in Solidity and uses Ethereum’s blockchain to handle campaign creation, funding, and milestone validation.
+The wowzarush smart contract is implemented in Solidity and uses Ethereum’s blockchain to handle campaign creation, funding, and milestone validation.

 ### Key Components